Football Manager 2021: What are the best leagues to load? | Goal.com

 River may be the most successful team in terms of league titles, but they have endured a barren run in recent years and Boca have had things their way.

-Over the years, Los Millonarios have produced supremely talented footballers - Pablo Aimar, Javier Mascherano and Gonzalo Higuain come to mind - and you could usher in the next generation.
+Over the years, Los Millonarios have produced supremely talented footballers - Pablo Aimar, Javier Mascherano and Gonzalo Higuain come to mind - and you could usher in the next generation of superstars.

-Taking the reins of a club outside of the traditional power base of Buenos Aires might also be something to consider, with Newell's Old Boys - the former club of Messi and Bielsa - providing a challenge.
+Taking the reins of a club outside of the traditional power base of Buenos Aires might also be something to consider, with Newell's Old Boys - the former club of Messi and Bielsa, no less - providing a challenge.

 Belgium